 Strolling through the Old Medina, you’re unlikely to find any real treasures in the fairly non-descript array of shops selling clothing, hardware, and day to day necessities.
 However, around the narrow lanes and tree-shaded squares, you will find colourful spice stalls and lively butcher and fishmonger markets.

-Busy local cafes and Boulangerie’s brimming high with cakes and pastries so sweet; honeybees literally swarm over them are the perfect place to sip mint tea and watch the world go by.
+Busy local cafes and Boulangerie’s brimming high with cakes and pastries so sweet; honeybees literally swarm over them are the perfect spot to sip mint tea and watch the world go by.

 The lively local atmosphere makes the medina a lovely route for those walking between downtown Casablanca and the Hassan II Mosque.

 Walk The Streets – Street Art & Casablanca Architecture

 In addition to some striking street art throughout the city, Casablanca boasts a fabulous mix of traditional Moroccan style and French Colonial architecture.
 A style known as Mauresque architecture.
 A walk around Central Casablanca is an activity in its own right.

 Moroccan Art Deco

 Casablanca is the Art Deco hub of Morocco.
 A breath fresh air in contrast to the traditional and medieval architecture of Morocco’s other top destinations.